robertherdzik/Language/README.md

 - [] code cleanup (e.g. add access modifiers for methods)
 - [] display number of answered correctly and incorrectly words
 - [] store wrong answers in separate file, in that way we will extract words on which we need to focus :)
+- [] add 'larn' mode in which words will be shown randomly with related meaninng